yukiiawa/KIRAKIRA-Cerasus/README_en-US.md

 Start a development server with HTTPS support and use the **local** backend API.

 The development server started this way connects to your local backend API.
-The content you browse or publish is managed by you and has nothing to do with KIRAKIRA Developer team. \
+The data you generate is managed by you and is related to KIRAKIRA Developer Team.\
 You need to run the backend service [KIRAKIRA-Rosales](https://github.com/KIRAKIRA-DOUGA/KIRAKIRA-Rosales) separately, otherwise the program will not work as expected.

 Press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on your keyboard and select `npm: dev local`.